Wednesday, September 22, 2010 – the start of the South Pacific Cruise

 Boarding the Volendam is pretty easy, despite having to go through three stages before actually stepping aboard: security screening (like airports), US Customs and Immigration, then Holland America’s own check-in.

 The Volendam slips away from the dock at 5PM, and we are on our way!
-There are some folks who boarded today in Vancouver and who will leave the ship tomorrow in Seattle – a one day overnight cruise!
+There are some passengers who boarded today in Vancouver and who will leave the ship tomorrow in Seattle – a one day overnight cruise!
 No doubt they will party hard tonight to take advantage of all the fun stuff aboard.

 Sailing under Lions Gate Bridge is spectacular this evening, with great views of the North Shore Mountains, the harbour, and Stanley Park.
 It brings back memories of when I sailed under the same bridge in 1981 aboard the Cunard Princess bound for the Caribbean.
 Everyone is very excited as we pass under the bridge, but then it is time for dinner.
 We opt for a BBQ dinner served alfresco on the (covered) Lido deck beside the pool.
 We watch the sun set over Georgia Strait and Vancouver Island as the ship slowly makes its way overnight to Seattle.